NSBudapest/NSBudapestMeetup/Jobs/2016/June.md

 We are looking for a passionate full-time iOS developer to join our team.
-Contact me at [vasarhelyi.agnes@ustream.tv](mailto:vasarhelyi.agnes@ustream.tv).
+Contact me at [peter.szilagyi@hu.ibm.com](mailto:peter.szilagyi@hu.ibm.com).

 We are looking for passionate full-time iOS/macOS developers to join our team.
 Contact me at [tamas.lustyik@prezi.com](mailto:tamas.lustyik@prezi.com)